 Blaster has a reputation for being a difficult class to play, but I prefer to describe them as being difficult to learn.
-The learning curve is rough, but with enough practice their high APM combos can become so easy you can do it without thinking about it.
+The learning curve is rough, but with enough practice their high-APM combos can become so easy you can pull them off without thinking about it.

 The purpose of this guide is to help you reach that point.